 Honest Multi-Surface Spray – I love Jessica Alba’s company Honest.
 Everything they make is phosphate, sulfate and harmful chemical free.
 This spray is free from ammonia, SLS, SLES, fragrances, glycol, dyes, phosphates, 1,4-dioxane, chlorine, bleach, DEA, formaldehyde, triclosan & caustics.
 It’s all based online and they have tons of great cleaners, diapers and bath and body products.
 Click here to order.

-OnGuard Cleaner Concentrate – I seriously love everything doTERRA makes, but this is one of my favorite, every day house hold cleaners ya’ll!
+Protective Blend Cleaner Concentrate – This is one of my favorite, every day house hold cleaners ya’ll!
 The bottle lasts forever because it is highly concentrated.
 One bottle of the Protective Blend Concentrate from my favorite essential oil company refills 12 spray bottles to use as a multipurpose cleaner.
 It is free of petroleum, ammonia, chlorine bleach, borates, phosphates, nitrates, and volatile organic cleaning compounds.
-Plus is is made with OnGuard CPTG essential oils of Wild Orange, Clove Bud, Cinnamon, Eucalyptus, and Rosemary.
-The oils not only smell divine they help clean because they are anti-bacterial and anti-viral properties.
+Plus it is made with fabulous essential oils like Orange, Clove Bud, Cinnamon, Eucalyptus, and Rosemary.
+The oils not only smell divine but they help clean with their anti-bacterial and anti-viral properties.
 Shoot me an email at email@example.com to learn more about this item and to purchase.

 In a spray bottle mix: